 Employers cannot place job ads that mention arrests, convictions, or having a clean record, such as “no felons,” “background check required,” or “must have clean record.”

 Job applications cannot have questions about criminal records and cannot ask you to authorize a background check.
 Employers cannot ask you questions about your criminal record.
 If you are asked about your record, your answer cannot be used against you.
 Employers cannot run a background check on you until after a conditional offer of employment.

 Once an employer offers you a job, they can ask about and consider your criminal record.

 Employers can ask you if you have any criminal convictions.
 You must disclose felony and misdemeanor convictions, no matter how old they are.

 Employers can require you to authorize a background check.
 If you do not authorize a background check, an employer can refuse to hire you.

-There are two things employers can never ask about, and you should not disclose even if asked:
+There are three things employers can never ask about, and you should not disclose even if asked:

 - Are convicted of a non-criminal violation, like disorderly conduct;

 - Complete a court-ordered drug treatment program; or

 - Are adjudicated as a youthful offender or juvenile delinquent.